 Professional burglars are very good at what they do and use their skills to target high-end locations such as mansions in wealthy neighborhoods.

-A fence, security system, and cameras aren’t going to stop this type of burglar.
+A fence, security system, and cameras aren’t stopping this type of burglar.
 They are very organized and can quickly get around these obstacles.

 The good news is that professional burglars are less likely to be violent.
 They get in and out quickly (often without being detected).

-In short, dangerously disoriented crackheads don’t have the mindset required to be a professional burglar!
+In short, dangerously disoriented crackheads don’t have the mindset to be professional burglars!

 Most likely to hit: Wealthy neighborhoods